Codengring/Copilot-codewing/README.md

 # wingcode

-This copilot helps you in your day to day coding task like writing basic code snipetts.
+The copilot is designed to provide help in coding tasks.

 ## Requirements
 No external requirement